ijlee2/ember-container-query/README.md

 2. Similarly, for videos, you could use container queries to decide format and display resolution.

 3. D3 components can use container queries to decide what's the best way to show data.
 Do you show larger chart elements, show legends, allow scrolling, show text summary? etc.

 </details>

 <details>

 <summary>Create beautiful, printable pages 🖨️</summary>

 1. You may be able to compose this addon with others to arrive at something ambitious and unique.

 1. For example, [`ember-printable-pages`](https://github.com/forge512/ember-printable-pages) lets us reuse components to make a printable document.
 The components could focus on presenting data with container queries, while `ember-printable-pages` could focus on deciding page layouts and lazily rendering components.

 </details>

 <details>

 <summary>Hide secrets in games 🎮</summary>

 1. You're designing [a game in Ember](https://www.youtube.com/watch?v=Ld1xnQWkqPU).

 1. Maybe a secret, most powerful item appears when the game world is at a certain size? :)

 </details>

-Not convinced?
-Open the [demo app](https://ember-container-query.netlify.app/) to see `ember-container-query` in action.
-(There's even a 404 page!)
+You will find plenty of examples in [`docs-app`](https://github.com/ijlee2/ember-container-query/tree/main/docs-app).
+Visit https://ember-container-query.netlify.app/ to see the app in action!

 <div align="left">
   <img alt="A demo of ember-container-query shows a smooth transition when using a list or table to display data" src="https://user-images.githubusercontent.com/16869656/82177207-72699c00-989e-11ea-9cb6-2e388c5e98c0.gif" width="600" />